FORMiND-Lab/formind-lab/content/authors/2_yan_jiang/_index.md

 ---
 # Display name
-title: CHEN, Jiongming 陈炯铭
+title: JIANG, Yan 江燕

 # Full name (for SEO)
-first_name: Jiongming
+first_name: Yan
-last_name: Chen
+last_name: Jiang

 # Username (this should match the folder name)
 authors:
-  - jiongming_chen
+  - 2_yan_jiang

 # Is this the primary user of the site?
 superuser: false